-Chapter I (Separation in Spaces) deals with an overview of some well-known facts of the classical separation axioms in Top, but the particular use of the $T_D$ -axiom for the pointfree setting is also highlighted, since, for two $T_D$ -spaces X and Y, an isomorphism of their open set lattices $\Omega(X)$ and $\Omega(Y)$ implies that X and Y are homeomorphic.
-Therefore, $T_D$ is the condition under which subspaces of a given $T_0$ -space X are correctly represented as sublocales of $\Omega(X)$ .
-Throughout the book (unless explicitly stated otherwise), topological spaces are always assumed to be $T_0$ , which is a very natural assumption when considering relations to pointfree topology; we also use this convention here.
+Chapter I (Separation is Spaces) deals with an overview of some well-known facts of the classical separation axioms in Top, but also the particular use of the $T_D$ -axiom for the poinfree setting is highlighted, since for two $T_D$ -spaces X, Y, the isomorphism of their open set lattices $\Omega(X)$ and $\Omega(Y)$ entails X and Y being homeomorphic.
+Therefore $T_D$ is the condition under which subspaces of a given $T_0$ -space X are correctly represented as sublocales of $\Omega(X)$ .
+Throughout the book, (unless explicitly stated otherwise) topological spaces are always assumed to be $T_0$ , a very natural assumption when considering relations to pointfree topology, and we also use this convention here.

-Pointfree relatives of the classical lower separation axioms $T_1$ and $T_2$ (= Hausdorff)

-are discussed in detail in Chapter II (Subfitness and Basics of Fitness), Chapter III (Axioms of Hausdorff Type) and Chapter IV (Summarizing Low Separation).
+Pointfree relatives of the classical lower separation axioms $T_1$ and $T_2$ (= Hausdorff) are discussed in detail in Chapter II (Subfitness and Basics of Fitness), Chapter III (Axioms of Hausdorff Type) and Chapter IV (Summarizing Low Separation).

-As the title of Chapter II suggests, the main ingredient is subfitness (sometimes also called conjunctivity), where a frame L is called subfit if for every $a,b \in L$ with $a \nleq b$ , there exists a $c \in L$ with $a \lor c = 1$ and $b \lor c \ne 1$ .
-Subfitness for spatial frames turns out to be a mildly weaker relative of $T_1$ since for a space X being $T_1$ is equivalent to being $T_D$ together with the subfitness of $\Omega(X)$ .
-An important characterization of subfitness, exploiting the rich structure of the sublocale lattice of a given locale, is treated in Section 4 of Chapter II, namely that a frame L is subfit if and only if every open sublocale of L is a join of closed sublocales.
+As the title of Chapter II suggests, the main ingredient is subfitness (sometimes also called conjunctivity), where a frame L is called subfit if for every $a, b \in L$ with $a \not\leq b$ , there exists a $c \in L$ with $a \lor c = 1$ and $b \lor c \neq 1$ .
+Subfitness for spatial frames turns out to be a mildly weaker relative of $T_1$ , since for a space X being $T_1$ is equivalent to being $T_D$ together with the subfitness of $\Omega(X)$ .
+An important characterization of subfitness, exploiting the rich structure of the sublocale-lattice of a given locale, is treated in Section 4 of Chapter II, namely that a frame L is subfit if and only if every open sublocale of L is a join of closed sublocales.
 Fitness is already introduced in this chapter as well, but the authors convincingly argue that fitness rather has to be considered as one of the higher separation axioms, being akin to regularity (see Chapter VI).
-Fitness and subfitness are related by, inter alia, the fact that a frame is fit if and only if all of its sublocales are subfit.
-Moreover, fitness is hereditary, whereas subfitness is not.
+Fitness and subfitness are a.o. related by the fact that a frame is fit if and only if all of its sublocales are subfit.
+Moreover, fitness is hereditary whereas subfitness is not.
 It is also shown here that fitness of a frame L is equivalent to the condition that every closed sublocale of L is a meet of open ones.